+That belief was strikingly evident in the group’s final concert of this year’s season, the regional premiere of British composer James Whitbourn’s work, Annelies, presented on April 12 and 13 in Bloomington, and on April 27th in Terra Haute.
+The 65-minute piece is the first adaptation of the Anne Frank’s diary into a major choral work.
 Annelies is structured as a sequence of fourteen chronological vignettes, beginning with the Franks’ plan to go into hiding, and ultimately ending with their capture and final transfer to the concentration camp.
 The diary itself, and Whitbourn’s intensely expressive musical vocabulary, inspire profound reflections on issues that are universal and relevant in our time.
-BCS will present Annelies as a dramatic, multimedia work, with hundreds of images projected during the course of the work, compiled and sequenced by BCS Artistic Director Sousa.
-The venue for the evening, The Warehouse, is just that—a huge warehouse in Bloomington that is currently in the process of being converted into a youth center.
+BCS presented Annelies as a dramatic, multimedia work, with hundreds of images projected during the course of the work, compiled and sequenced by BCS Artistic Director Sousa.
+The concert was presented in a huge warehouse in Bloomington that is currently in the process of being converted into a youth center.
 The open expanse and stark atmosphere of the vast space was chosen specifically to provide an immersive environment for Whitbourn’s music.
-Our work on Annelies has fostered a number of collaborations with other local and regional groups, including local schools, religious organizations, and the Candles Holocaust Museum and Education Center in Terre Haute, which is loaning exhibit material that will be displayed before and after the performances.
+The experience for the chorus and the audience was profound.
+Elizabeth Toy sang the role of Anne Frank, and brought a remarkable depth and verisimilitude to the performance.

 Peter Jacobi, Arts Reviewer for the Bloomington Herald-Times, wrote the following (April 15, 2014):

 For 24 years, Gerald Sousa has challenged the Bloomington Chamber Singers with musical assignments that should have been beyond their abilities.
 After all, the choir consists of amateurs who give of their time and energy after hours in an endeavor set apart from their professional pursuits and qualifications….